 Please note: In some languages the “Remove Duplicates” function is not working correctly.
 For example in German, the characters “ß” and “ss” will be interpreted the same.
 Excel will only keep one of them although in other functions those letters won’t be regarded the same.

-Work on the same Excel file in two windows
+2) Show the same workbook in two windows

 You are working on two Excel sheets simultaneously?
 There is a very useful function: Show the same workbook in two windows.
 You can even display it on two different screens.